This is part 3 of a series of articles working on Help for Teens, Young Adults, and Their Parents.

 - Read Books or check out blogs on this subject.

-- Get into counseling yourself–just 4-6 session can help immensely.
+- Get into counseling yourself–just 4-6 sessions can help immensely.

 - See what local community organizations and treatment centers offer.